 Type VI: Hayyoth

 A hayyoth can only manifest in the prime material plane in an undeveloped fetal form.
 The longer it spends in the prime material, the stronger it grows.
-Its power grows fourfold over the first 44 days a hayyoth spends on the prime material plane.
-After a subsequent 44 weeks it grows another four times stronger, followed by 44 months, 44 years, 444 years, 4444 years, and so on.
+Its power grows fourfold over the first 44 days, and then another fourfol after the subsequent 44 weeks.
+This continues after 44 months, 44 years, 444 years, 4444 years, and so on.

-There is a single Hayyoth still on earth.
+There is a single Hayyoth that exists on earth.
 It was, presumably, the last one to come here, but for whatever reason it never returned to the Empyrean.
 It lies in the north pole, completely submerged under the ice.
 It is uncertain whether it is dead or just lying dormant.